Posts Tagged ‘authors’

 Introduction

 When any new social platform comes along, authors ask themselves: should I join?
 With a day job in communications/marketing/PR, I’m always intrigued by the latest technologies and trends.
 So when “elder millennials” like myself started joining TikTok, I gave it a try.
-Like many, I was skeptical at first but since joining I have found myself laughing and learning more on TikTok than any other social media app.
+Like many, I was skeptical at first but since joining I have found myself enjoying TikTok more than any other social media app.
 It is a dynamic platform and a great wat to connect with others, especially as BookTok—the community of book lovers on TikTok—continues to grow.

 Most marketers would agree with a resounding “yes” that TikTok has become a hot spot for promoting your business.
 But what about authors and writers?
 Given that there’s a huge community of like-minded individuals on TikTok, it’s absolutely worth an author’s time to test it out.
 If you’re ready to take the plunge, I’ve gathered my top 5 tips on how to use TikTok efficiently as an author, writer or reader, and the potential benefits.
 But first, a bit of background on TikTok and what to expect.